Battle of Penghu: Battle

 Shi Lang divided his force into several smaller fleets.
 Most of them were sent to attack Liu and his Penghu defence fleet.
-However a small detachment was sent to go around the battle and land directly on the island where Liu's base was located.
-Liu was prepared for this and positioned archers and cannons on the beaches, followed by troops to stop the Qing advance.
+However, a small detachment was sent to go around the battle and land directly on the island where Liu's base was located.
+Liu was prepared for this, and positioned archers and cannons on the beaches, followed by troops to stop the Qing advance.

-A few days before the battle, Shi Lang had bought cannons from the Dutch and so his ships were better armed.
+A few days before the battle, Shi Lang had bought cannons from the Dutch so his ships would be better armed.
 On July 12, 1683, Qing naval forces took Hujing Island and Tongpan Island in the early stages of the battle.
-During the battle, the Qing forces smashed into Liu's force and broke up his formation.
-The defenders still fought bravely.
-The Qing ships were larger, better armed, and had more ammunition and within an hour, most of the Tungning ships were at the bottom of the ocean.
-However the remaining ships continued to fight.
+During the battle, the Qing forces smashed into Liu's forces and broke up his formation, but the defenders still fought on bravely.
+The Qing ships were larger, better armed, and had more ammunition.
+Within an hour, most of the Tungning ships had sunk.
+However, the remaining ships continued to fight.

-In the end, the Tungning ships ran out of ammunition but hand-to-hand combat still continued.
-When his flagship and commander Liu ran out of ammunition, the remaining ships surrendered, some of them burning for three days and nights.
-Many generals and soldiers refused to surrender but rather chose to drown as a show of loyalty to the former Ming dynasty, thus ending the battle.
+In the end, the ammunition of the Tungning ships diminished, but hand-to-hand combat still continued.
+When the flagship and commander Liu's ammunition ran out, the remaining ships surrendered, some of them burning for three days and nights.
+Many generals and soldiers refused to surrender, instead choosing to drown as a show of loyalty to the former Ming dynasty, thus ending the battle.

 Land battle

 As the battle at sea raged on, Qing soldiers rushed ashore under the cover of cannon fire.
-The defenders used their cannons and arrows to stop the Qing forces but there were simply too many.
+The defenders used their cannons and arrows to stop the Qing forces, but there were simply too many.
 Led by several skilled generals, the Qing forces broke through Liu's defenses and attacked his base.
-The victorious Qing forces burnt it down and raised the Qing flag on the highest flagpole.
+The victorious Qing forces burnt it down and raised the Qing flag from the highest flagpole.

 Aftermath

-After surrendering, Liu was about to commit suicide, but he was stopped by Shi Lang.
-They had a brief talk about the battle and Liu was released.
-With the destruction of Liu's fleet, Penghu surrendered and Tungning soldiers deserted in droves.
+After surrendering, Liu intended to commit suicide, but was stopped by Shi Lang.
+They had a brief talk about the battle, upon which Liu was released.
+With the destruction of Liu's fleet, Penghu surrendered, and Tungning soldiers deserted in droves.
 It became obvious to the Tungning royal court that they were now defenceless.
 A few days later, Zheng Keshuang and his court formally surrendered to the Qing dynasty, ending the Kingdom of Tungning.